-Georg-August-Universität Göttingen 3 C Module M.FES.728: Tropical dendrology 2 WLH Learning outcome, core skills: Tropical Dendrology objectives: Assessment of ecological characteristics and management of major tree species.
+3 C 2 WLH Tropical Dendrology objectives: Assessment of ecological characteristics and management of major tree species.
 Students will learn how to give an oral presentation.
-Workload: Attendance time: 28 h Self-study time: 62 h Course: Tropical dendrology (Lecture, Exercise) Contents: In the tropical rainforest 50-60.000 tree species occ know all of them including their ecological characte Tropical dendrology we will present important famili Furthermore, we will elaborate physiological princip and nutrient turnover by trees, and focus on the pos of trees.
-For selected tree species we will analyse t management options and the use in more detail.
-Course frequency: each winter semester ristics.
-However, in the course on es to which tropical trees belong. les with respect to water, carbon ssibilities of a functional classification 2 WLH Examination: Oral presentation (approx. 15 minutes) 3 C Examination requirements: Knowledge of ecological aspects and management options for tropical tree species.
+Workload: Attendance time: 28 h Self-study time: 62 h Course: Tropical Dendrology (Lecture, Exercise) Contents: In the tropical rainforest 50-60.000 tree species occur.
+Of course, it is not possible to know all of them including their ecological characteristics.
+However, in the course on Tropical dendrology we will present important families to which tropical trees belong.
+Furthermore, we will elaborate physiological principles with respect to water, carbon and nutrient turnover by trees, and focus on the possibilities of a functional classification of trees.
+For selected tree species we will analyse the ecological characteristics, management options and the use in more detail.
+Course frequency: each winter semester 2 WLH Examination: Oral presentation (approx. 15 minutes) with written outline (max.
+5 pages) 3 C Examination requirements: Knowledge of ecological aspects and management options for tropical tree species.
 Analysis, presentation and discussion of specific species (groups).
-Admission requirements: Recommended previous knowled none edge: Language: English Person responsible for module: Prof. Dr. Ralph Mitlöhner Course frequency: each summer semester Duration: 1 semester[s] Number of repeat examinations permitted: Recommended semester:
+Admission requirements: Recommended previous knowle none none edge: Language:Person responsible for module:EnglishProf.
+Dr. Ralph Mitlöhner : Course frequency:Duration:each summer semester1 semester[s] Number of repeat examinations permitted: